-- Allocation of SDR is the amount of corresponding liability representing the value of the reserve assets allocated by the IMF to meet global needs to supplement existing reserve assets.
+- Other liabilities with related budgetary obligations are amounts of liabilities for which there is a related budgetary obligation.
+Grant accruals, subsidies, and unpaid obligations related to assistance programs are all part of this category.
+Substantial contributors to this category are DOT, HHS, DOD, and USDA.
+A sharp year over year increase occurred due to the failures of First Republic Bank, Silicon Valley Bank, and Signature Bank.
+The FDIC recorded liabilities totaling \$138.0 billion to resolution entities representing the agreed-upon value of assets transferred from the receiverships, at the time of failure, to the acquiring institutions for use in funding the deposits assumed by the acquiring institutions.
+The DIF satisfies these liabilities by sending cash directly to a receivership to pay claims, liabilities, and other expenses of the receiverships or by offsetting receivables from resolutions when a receivership declares a dividend. - Allocation of SDR is the amount of corresponding liability representing the value of the reserve assets allocated by the IMF to meet global needs to supplement existing reserve assets.
 SDR derive their quality as reserve assets from the undertakings of the members to accept them in exchange for "freely useable" currencies (the U.S. dollar, European euro, Chinese renminbi, Japanese yen, and British pound sterling).
-Treasury is the sole contributor. - Other liabilities without related budgetary obligations represent those unfunded liabilities for which congressional action is needed before budgetary resources can be provided.
-The largest contributions to this category are SAA's liability to offset non-entity cash and DOE's contractor-sponsored pension plans and other post-retirement benefits.
-In addition, for FY 2021 Treasury incurred a liability for the restoration of federal debt principal and interest.
-This resulted from debt management measures taken during the delay in raising the statutory debt limit, which included suspending investments in Treasury debt securities by the Government Securities Investment Fund of the FERS TSP.
-As a result of Treasury securities not being issued to the TSP's G Fund, Treasury reported other liabilities, as of September 30, 2021, in the amount of \$157 billion that represented uninvested principal and related interest for the TSP's G Fund that would have been reported in Note 12-Federal Debt and Interest Payable had there not been a delay in raising the statutory debt limit as of September 30, 2021, and had the securities been issued.
-After Congress enacted P.L.
-117-73 on December 16, 2021, to raise the debt limit, the uninvested principal and related interest were restored in FY 2022, resulting in a decrease to Other Liabilities and an increase to Federal Debt and Interest Payable.
-For additional information related to the impact on the TSP, see Note 23-Fiduciary Activities. - Actuarial liabilities for Treasury-managed benefit programs are the amounts recorded by Treasury for actuarial liabilities of future benefit payments to be paid from programs such as the D.C.
+Treasury is the sole contributor.
+For additional information, refer to Note 27-Disclosure Entities and Related Parties. - Other liabilities without related budgetary obligations represent those unfunded liabilities for which congressional action is needed before budgetary resources can be provided.
+The largest contributions to this category are HUD's Home Equity Conversion Mortgage-Backed Security Obligations, at FV, and DOE's contractor-sponsored pension plans and other post-retirement benefits. - Actuarial liabilities for Treasury-managed benefit programs are the amounts recorded by Treasury for actuarial liabilities of future benefit payments to be paid from programs such as the D.C.
 Federal Pension Fund and the D.C.
 Judicial Retirement Fund.
-The only contributors are DOL and Treasury. - Other liabilities with related budgetary obligations are amounts of liabilities for which there is a related budgetary obligation.
-Grant accruals, subsidies, and unpaid obligations related to assistance programs are all part of this category.
-The largest contributors are DOT, HHS, and USDA. - Contingent liabilities are amounts that are recognized as a result of a past event where a future outflow or sacrifice of resource is probable and measurable.
+The only contributors are DOL and Treasury. - Contingent liabilities are amounts that are recognized as a result of a past event where a future outflow or sacrifice of resource is probable and measurable.
 These consist of a wide variety of administrative proceedings, legal actions, and tort claims which may ultimately result in settlements or decisions adverse to the federal government.
 DOE and HHS are the top contributors.
-For additional information, refer to Note 21-Contingencies. - Accrued funded payroll and leave are the estimated amounts of liabilities for salaries, wages, and funded annual leave and sick leave that have been earned but are unpaid.
-The most substantial contribution is from DOD. - Other miscellaneous liabilities are the liabilities not otherwise classified above.
+For additional information, refer to Note 21-Contingencies. - Liability for non-fiduciary deposit funds and undeposited collections is the amount offsetting undeposited collections and collections deposited in non-fiduciary deposit funds awaiting disposition.
+The most substantial contributions are from DOJ's seized cash and monetary instruments, SEC's liability for disgorgement and penalties from securities law violators, and DOD. - Other miscellaneous liabilities are the liabilities not otherwise classified above.
 Many entities reported relatively small amounts.

-The following entities are the main contributors to the government's reported other liabilities as of September 30, 2022.
+The following entities are the main contributors to the government's reported other liabilities as of September 30, 2023.
 Refer to each entity's financial statements for additional information:

-- Treasury
+- Treasury •

-- DOE ٠
+- FDIC

 - DOL •

-- SAA •
+- DOE •

-- HHS •
+- HHS ٠

 - DOD

-- DOT

-- USPS ٠

-- PBGC •
+- HUD

 - DOJ

+- DOT ٠

+- PBGC ٠

+- USPS •

 - DHS

+- USDA

 - Education •

-- DOI ٠
+- DOI •

 - SEC ٠

-- HUD •

-- TVA •

 - State •